OMCL: Open-vocabulary Monte Carlo Localization: Acknowledgment

 \textbf{Semantic Localization.} We focus on visual continuous localization within 3D maps constructed from cross-modal sensors~\cite{yudin2023cloudvision, zhang2024visual}.
-Loc-NeRF~\cite{maggio2023loc} performs visual pose tracking on the map but relies on rendered visual consistency, which limits its flexibility across different sensors.
-We address sensor cross-modality by employing semantic consistency for localization.
-SeDAR~\cite{mendez2018sedar} and Zimmerman~\textit{et al.}~\cite{zimmerman2022long, zimmerman2023constructing} address long-term indoor semantic localization on floor plans.
-Similar to our approach, they employ MCL, but introduce method-specific pipelines to incorporate semantics into the maps.
-In contrast, we propose a more general map representation and a semantic-consistency measurement model.
+Unlike Loc-NeRF~\cite{maggio2023loc}, which relies on rendered visual consistency for pose tracking, we achieve sensor cross-modality through semantic consistency.
+Prior methods, SeDAR~\cite{mendez2018sedar} and SIMP~\cite{zimmerman2023constructing}, use MCL for long-term indoor semantic localization on floor plans; in contrast, we propose a more general map representation and a semantic-consistency measurement model.
 We evaluate against SeDAR~\cite{mendez2018sedar} and SIMP~\cite{zimmerman2023constructing} by adapting our map representation to their floor-plan views.

 SemLoc~\cite{liang2022semloc} and Zhang \textit{et al.}~\cite{zhang2023cross} explore semantic consistency for localization in outdoor environments.
 Unlike these methods, we rely purely on semantic consistency in a multi-modal feature space, without additional geometry-based optimization terms or custom semantic segmentation models.
-We benchmark outdoor localization against the state-of-the-art CMRNext~\cite{cattaneo2025cmrnext} camera-to-LiDAR maps matching approach which, however, relies on a custom neural network model.
+CMRNext~\cite{cattaneo2025cmrnext} is a state-of-the-art camera-to-LiDAR map-matching baseline for outdoor localization, which, in contrast to our approach, relies on a fine-tuned neural network model.

-Unlike our approach, place recognition methods~\cite{zhao2024pnerfloc} estimate the pose from a single image, whereas we handle continuous image streams and pose tracking, potentially requiring multiple observations before convergence.
+Unlike our approach, place recognition (PR) methods~\cite{zhao2024pnerfloc} estimate the pose from a single image, whereas we handle continuous image streams and pose tracking, potentially requiring multiple observations before convergence.
 However, MCL allows using the same map for both global localization and subsequent pose tracking~\cite{atanasov2016localization}.
+While PR can be used for initialization, it requires additional PR-specific infrastructure; in contrast, we propose a map-native, prompt-augmented initialization.